eupnea-project/linux-kernels/kernel-conf-overlays/README.md

 ### i2c

 Set i2c modules to be built into the kernel, as they are not in the initramfs.

+## module-compression

+Set module compression to xz.
+Reading more compressed files and decompressing from ram them is faster than reading uncompressed files, especially on slower storage.

+## bzimage-compression

+Set bzImage compression to xz.
+Reading more compressed files and decompressing from ram them is faster than reading uncompressed files, especially on slower storage.

 # Kernel cleaning